 Last but not least, Labor Day is null and void.

 Remember when Labor Day marked the end of summer and not just another sale at Mattresses-R-Us?
 The pools closed, the ice cream truck made its last round and school started the next day.
 We loaded up the backpacks while our moms packed away the summer whites.
-Now, Labor Day is a three-day-weekend complete with homework.
-End of summer as an event is gone – the last hurrah – the final friendly barbeque with friends and family all just fade away like a summer romance… even when it’s still light out at 8pm.
+Now, Labor Day is a three day weekend complete with homework.
+End of summer as an event is gone – the last hurrah – the final friendly barbecue with friends and family all just fade away like a summer romance… even when it’s still light out at 8pm.